kno10/python-kmedoids/paper.md

 Python wrapper package ``kmedoids`` (https://github.com/kno10/python-kmedoids) to make this fast algorithm easier to employ by researchers in various fields.
 We implemented both the FasterPAM approach, the original PAM, and the Alternating (k-means-style) approach.
-The implementation can be used with arbitrary dissimilarites, as it requires a dissimilarity matrix as input.
+The implementation can be used with arbitrary dissimilarites and distances, as it requires a dissimilarity matrix as input.

 We chose Rust for the core functionality because of its high reliability and security as well as performance, and a Python wrapper for ease of use.
-Both parts are documented following community best practice and available online at (https://docs.rs/kmedoids/) respectively (https://python-kmedoids.readthedocs.io).
+Both parts are documented following community best practice and available online at https://docs.rs/kmedoids respectively https://python-kmedoids.readthedocs.io .
 We tried to keep library dependencies to a minimum, and some dependencies (e.g., rayon for optional parallelization) can be disabled via the Rust "feature" functionality.
-For efficiency of sharing data from Python to Rust, we rely on the well known numpy/ndarray pairing.
+For efficiency of sharing data from Python to Rust, we rely on the well known numpy/ndarray pairing to avoid copying data.

 # Performance